digitalnsw/endoflife/index.md

 layout: sidenav
 ---

-# What to do after a death
+# What to do when someone dies What to do after a death

 <!--
   Light:      <div role="alert" class="au-page-alerts au-page-alerts--info">